 It's so easy and cheap, anyone can do it!
-DIY easy garage shelves are such a great alternative of store-bought shelves since it gives an option to customize it to fit your boxes and also provides more storage space.
+DIY easy garage shelves are such a great alternative to store-bought shelves since it gives an option to customize them to fit your boxes and also provide more storage space.

 Watch how I made shelves on the other wall of my garage in this video